 - Fasteners and screws required to complete the deck.

 I decided to do some looking around online for the Owlsome brand.
 No one was saying anything above them and the reviews on Amazon were rather neutral with people stating that it’s a good starter pack for a skateboarder.
 The first warning sign it should have given me is that hardly any legitimate skateboard shops on the net carried these things.
-In this picture we’ve taken the liberty of mounting the bearings into the 52mm wheels.
-I received this kit within 4 days from an E-Bay vendor in California for the grand total of $25.99 USD shipping included.
+In this picture, we’ve taken the liberty of mounting the bearings into the 52mm wheels.
+I received this kit within 4 days from an E-Bay vendor in California for a total of USD 25.99 shipping included.

 Truck inspection: Fail!